London and Birmingham Railway: Opening

 The line had been planned to open at the same time as the Grand Junction Railway which entered Birmingham from the north.
 However great difficulty in constructing the Kilsby Tunnel in Northamptonshire delayed the opening.
 The first part of the line between Euston Station and Boxmoor (Hemel Hempstead) opened on 20 July 1837.
 Services were extended to Tring on 16 October 1837.
-On 9 April 1838 the company opened the north end of the line, between Birmingham and Rugby, and the south end from London to a temporary station at near Bletchley with a stagecoach shuttle service linking the two parts to allow through journeys to London.
+On 9 April 1838 the company opened the north end of the line, between Birmingham and Rugby, and the south end from London to a temporary station at near Bletchley with horse-drawn coaches and omnibuses linking the two parts.
 The line was officially fully opened on 17 September 1838, with the first passenger train from London to Birmingham arriving that day.
 The first London-to-Birmingham trains took 5 1/2 hours to complete the 112+1/2 mi journey.